checkr/fdep/docs/i_am/data_scientist.rst

    git commit -m "Update the labeled data" fdep.yml

-From this on, you can follow the software practice you normally do or your company does, such as making a pull request on Github for code review, etc.
+From here, you can follow the software practice you normally do or your company does, such as making a pull request on Github for code review, etc.

 .. note::

-   If you are getting errors, probably you haven't set up ``aws-cli`` on your machine.
+   If you are getting errors, you probably haven't set up ``aws-cli`` on your machine.
 You can go to this webpage and learn how to set up ``aws-cli``: http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html

 .. note::